ruby-grape/grape/README.markdown

 ## Parameters

 Request parameters are available through the `params` hash object.
-This includes `GET` and `POST` parameters, along with any named parameters you specify in your route strings.
+This includes `GET`, `POST` and `PUT` parameters, along with any named parameters you specify in your route strings.

 ```ruby
 get :public_timeline do